Only plants in the 5x8 tree bands can be shipped by FedEx. All larger plants shall be picked up at the nursery

 A handling/packaging charge is added to each box of plants shipped because of the additional costs involved in handling and packaging small mail orders.

 $12.00 for a box of 4 plants.
 This is equivalent to $3 per plant.

 The unit price is still more affordable than other mail order nurseries and you receive a living plant not a dormant bare-root stick.

-UPS charges are based on a 65 lb weight for 9 plants or 30 lb weight for 4 plants.
+FedEx charges are based on 35 lb weight for 4 plants.
 Charges are based on weight and zip code.